-New HIV diagnoses refer to persons who are diagnosed with HIV infection and newly reported to the MDH.
+New HIV diagnoses refer to people who are diagnosed with HIV infection and newly reported to MDH.
 This includes case-patients that meet the CDC surveillance definition for AIDS at the time they are initially diagnosed with HIV infection (AIDS at first diagnosis).
 Cases of new HIV diagnosis are displayed by year of earliest HIV diagnosis.
-The number of new HIV diagnoses in Minnesota includes only persons who were first reported with HIV infection while residents of Minnesota.
-Persons moving to Minnesota already infected with HIV are excluded if they were previously reported in another state.
+The number of new HIV diagnoses in Minnesota includes only people who were first reported with HIV infection while residents of Minnesota.
+People moving to Minnesota already living with HIV are excluded if they were previously reported in another state.